laravel/nova-docs/4.0/resources/fields.md

     ),
 ```

-Field dependence is currently supported by the following fields:
+The following field types may depend on other fields:

 - BelongsTo
 - Boolean